sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 * Make a set of code easier to reuse and repeat
 * Transform inputs into an output

-The second thing should sound familiar; that's also what a program does.
-This is not an accident.
-In the process of transforming inputs into outputs, you may break the problem into smaller pieces:
+The second item should sound familiar because it's also what a program does.
+This is not a coincidence.
+In the process of transforming inputs into outputs, the problem may be split into smaller pieces:

 ![Diagram of functions inside a program](assets/functions.png)

-In this way, you can think of many programs as being made up of smaller and smaller programs.
-For example, if you had a function that title-cases a string:
+You can think of many programs as being made up of smaller and smaller programs.
+For example, a function that title-cases a string:

 ```js
 titleCase("hello, world!") // "Hello, World!"
 ```

-The implementation of that function might have a function that splits a string into words, and another function that capitalizes the first letter:
+The implementation of `titleCase` might use a function that splits a string into words, and another function that capitalizes the first letter:

 ```js
 function splitIntoWords(someString){